Tips and Tricks for Triathlon Beginners with NO Training

 If you are a triathlete, you know how hard it is to train for a triathlon.
 The training is physically and mentally demanding.
 Not to mention the time commitment where some people will put in 15 or more hours a week into training.

 This article will explore the possibility of finishing a triathlon without training and what it takes to do so.
 We’ll also look at why this might be something worth considering if your goal is to complete the race rather than compete in it.
+If you want to find out what type of triathlon to pick for a beginner check out our other article.

 An Ironman vs. Sprint Triathlon – Choose the Right Event